avwsolutions/SN-API-Examples/api.md

 ## Create your REST API Service

 In ServiceNow you wil start with creating the REST API Service.
-Simple use the Application Navigator to filter for 'scripted REST' and start clicking on the **New** button.
+Simple use the Application Navigator to filter for '*Scripted REST*§' and start clicking on the **New** button.

 <img src="https://raw.githubusercontent.com/avwsolutions/SN-API-Examples/master/Content/srapi-new.png" alt="screenshot">